zayd62/otp-cli/docs/index.md

 # otp-cli

-generate otp codes through the CLI
+Generate otp codes using the CLI!

 ## Note